fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_state_machine.md

 ```

-The state machine it self is rather simple with only two states as shown in the state diagram in {numref}`fig:exercise-fsm-tx-uart-sd`.
-The state machine is activate on a high level of the signal `tx_data_valid` and changes to the *sTRANSMIST* sate.
+The state machine itself is rather simple with only two states as shown in the state diagram in {numref}`fig:exercise-fsm-tx-uart-sd`.
+The state machine is activated on a high level of the signal `tx_data_valid` and changes to the *sTRANSMIST* state.
 In this state the state machine signals that the system is busy and waits for a high level on the signal `tx_complete`, which indicates that the transmission has completed, and that the state machine can return to the *sIDLE* state.
 The two control signals `tx_data_valid` and `tx_complete` are controlled by other modules that will be introduced later.
+Reset is asynchronous and active low; *a* and *_n* in *areset_n*.

 ```{figure} ../graphics/fsm_tx_uart_sd.gv.png